 And to create Valentine's Day morning mimosas, toss in a splash of orange juice from Natalie's Orchid Island Juice Co.
 The juice is U.S. certified and only uses fresh oranges from Florida.

-A favorite of actress Lauren Bacall -- she really likes the bear claws -- and Louis XIV -- we're talking the French king, not the band -- this St. Louis, Mo.-based company sells its chocolates and gourmet candies all over the country.
+text: A favorite of actress Lauren Bacall -- she really likes the bear claws -- and Louis XIV -- we're talking the French king, not the band -- this St. Louis, Mo.-based company sells its chocolates and gourmet candies all over the country.

 Bissinger's makes its chocolates and marshmallows by hand and uses high-quality cocoa beans.

 From the Valentine Petit Fours and Wine Grapes infused with Shiraz and covered in dark chocolate to the Signature Valentine's Day Collection and Marshmallow Hearts, there is a treat for everyone.

 There are stores in Edina, Wis., and St. Louis.
 And this Valentine's Day, the company is pushing what communications manager Amanda Evans called "the Maryland Plaza-Bissinger's Experience," which marries chocolates and other desserts with wine for a real treat.